sciaticawarrior/sciaticatest/_posts/2016-04-30-sciatica-workout.markdown

 * Child's Pose

 ### Cardio
-Running is definately a No No. This can put a lot of pressure on your back.
+Running is definately a No No. This can put a lot of pressure on your lower back.

 * Biking.
 I do this on my commute to work.
 I have tried a few cycling classes as well.
 Make sure to adjust your seat and handle bars so it is comfortable for your lower back.
 * Swimming (certain strokes can irritate your back so make sure ask your doctor.
 I may write a different post about this)